-ATM’s can be found in front of any major supermarket (like Mega or Saga), as wells as a few branches of the biggest Indonesian banks: BCA, Mandiri, BNI, BRI, Danamon.
+ATMs can be found in front of any major supermarket (like Mega or Saga), as well as a few branches of the biggest Indonesian banks: BCA, Mandiri, BNI, BRI, and Danamon.

-There two options to enter Indonesia, depending on how long you want to stay.
+There are two options to enter Indonesia, depending on how long you want to stay.

-None of those visas allow you to work legally in Indonesia – they are for Holiday, Family, Social and Cultural purpose only.
+None of those visas allows you to work legally in Indonesia – they are for Holiday, Family, Social and Cultural purposes only.

 Visa regulations can change unexpectedly at any time – it’s always best to check for any current updates with an Indonesian Embassy before arriving in Indonesia.

-Find the most recent information on the website of the Directorate General of Immigration of the Republic of Indonesia.
+The most recent information you can find on the website of the Directorate General of Immigration of the Republic of Indonesia.

 If you need to extend your visa while you’re in Sorong, don’t worry!